 They weaved their own cloth.
 The made dyes from flower blooms, berries and roots to color the cloth.
 They made their own lye soap and used flower petals for fragrance.
 They tanned animal hides for leather.
 They butchered and processed their own meats.

 Even though they purchased a refrigerator in the late 1980's, they continued using the old spring house built in 1919 to keep their milk and butter cool up until Teanie's death in 2004.

 In the 1990's they got a contract to grow and sell two acres of garlic to the McCormick spice company.

 Please login to your account.

-This guarantees you a full refund, less the cost of the deposit protection fee, up to 60 days prior to your arrival.
-If inside of 60 days it will allow you to re-book your stay within 12 months of your original dates, in the original property booked, with 100% of the credit applied.
-Without the deposit protection there is a strict no refund / no reschedule policy.
+Get ready for a fun filled vacation and never worry about losing your deposit, we have you covered with our Deposit Protection fee!
+Our deposit protection guarantees you a full refund, less the cost of the deposit protection fee, up to 60 days prior of your arrival.
+If inside of 60 days it will allow you to re-book your stay within 12 months of your original dates, in the original property booked with 100% of the credit applied. *See rental agreement for more details.